Professor of English

 - Ph.D., Carnegie Mellon University, 1990

-Mike Palmquist is Associate Provost, Professor of English, and University Distinguished Teaching Scholar at Colorado State University.
+Mike Palmquist is Professor of English and University Distinguished Teaching Scholar at Colorado State University.
 Prior to returning to his role as a faculty member in the 2020-’21 academic year, Mike served for fourteen years in various university leadership roles, including founding director of the Institute for Learning and Teaching (TILT), director of CSU Online (CSU’s Division of Continuing Education), and Associate Provost for Instructional Innovation.
 His scholarly interests include writing across the curriculum, the effects of computer and network technologies on writing instruction, and new approaches to scholarly publishing.

-His work has appeared in journals including College English, College Composition and Communication, ADE Bulletin, Computers and Composition, Kairos, Written Communication, Across the Disciplines, The WAC Journal, Journal of Writing Analytics, Writing Program Administration, Marketing Education Review, IEEE Transactions on Professional Communication, Kairos, and Social Forces, as well as in edited collections.
-Since 1992, he has coordinated the development of Writing@CSU (https://writing.colostate.edu).
+Mike's work has appeared in journals including College English, College Composition and Communication, ADE Bulletin, Computers and Composition, Kairos, Written Communication, Across the Disciplines, The WAC Journal, Journal of Writing Analytics, Writing Program Administration, Marketing Education Review, IEEE Transactions on Professional Communication, and Social Forces, as well as in edited collections.
+Since 1992, he has coordinated the development of Writing@CSU (writing.colostate.edu).
 Since 1997, he has served as founding editor and publisher of the WAC Clearinghouse (https://wac.colostate.edu), a publishing collaborative that provides open-access to more than 125 scholarly books, several academic journals, and a wide range of instructional and professional resources.

-Palmquist is a member-at-large of the executive board of the Association for Writing Across the Curriculum from 2018 to 2021 and continues to serve on the board as chair of the International Writing Across the Curriculum Conference committee.
+Mike is a member-at-large of the executive board of the Association for Writing Across the Curriculum from 2018 to 2021 and continues to serve on the board as chair of the International Writing Across the Curriculum Conference committee.
 He serves as a trustee of the University Press of Colorado, and a member of the editorial boards of several journals.
 He served as chair of the National Council of Teachers of English College Section Steering Committee and as a member of the NCTE Executive Committee from 2009 to 2011.
-He served as the chair of the NCTE College Section Steering Committee Working Group on the Status and Working Conditions of Contingent Faculty, whose policy statement and recommendations were endorsed by the NCTE Executive Committee and published on the NCTE website in 2010.
+He served as chair of the NCTE College Section Steering Committee Working Group on the Status and Working Conditions of Contingent Faculty, whose policy statement and recommendations were endorsed by the NCTE Executive Committee and published on the NCTE website in 2010.

 Selected Recent Publications